ayacoo/ayacoo-soundcloud/README.md

 #### SQL changes

-In order not to have to access the oEmbed interface permanently, three fields are added to the sys_file_metadata table
+In order not to have to access the oEmbed interface permanently, three fields are added to the sys_file_metadata table.
+These table fields must use utf8mb4_unicode_ci collation.

 ## 3 Developer Corner